RADIANT-CERSI

 Innovate UK, Medical Research Council, Office for Life Sciences, Medicines and Healthcare products Regulatory Agency, Brunel University London, Helix, Zinc, UCL, Imperial College Healthcare NHS Trust, Kings College London, HIN South London, BMJ

-The DigitalHealth.London RADIANT-CERSI Innovator Support programme is delivered by DigitalHealth.London and the Health Innovation Network South London, in partnership with RADIANT-CERSI and experts in regulation.
+The DigitalHealth.London RADIANT-CERSI Innovator Support programme was delivered by DigitalHealth.London and the Health Innovation Network South London, in partnership with RADIANT-CERSI and experts in regulation.

 RADIANT-CERSI is one of seven Centre of Excellence in Regulatory Science and Innovation (CERSI) in Transformative Digital Health and AI across the UK.